KoKoMier/KoKoMier/README.md

 <h3 align="letf">A passionate frontend developer from China</h3>

   Hello, I’m KoKoMier from swust University.
-My favorite thing to do is to watch fan dramas.
-I’m an old second-generation actor.
+My favorite thing to do is to watch cartoon.
+I’m an old ACCG fans.
 I’ve been interested in animation since elementary school.
 How about you have the same hobby as me?
 We We can communicate together.
-  At the same time, I am also interested in software, programs, and mechanical control.
+  In0 addition, I am also interested in software, programs, and mechanical control.
 Now, I have learned the use of stm32 and host development boards, and I have also done visual projects.
 Therefore, I will release some information about vision and machinery from time to time.
 Control code, I hope you can pay attention to me

----🔭 I’m currently working on **SWUST**---💬 Ask me about **https://github.com/KoKoMier**
+---🔭 I’m currently working on **SWUST** ---💬 Ask me about **https://github.com/KoKoMier**

----🌱 I’m currently learning **opencv yolo orangepi**---📫 How to reach me **c1416372616@gmail.com**
+---🌱 I’m currently learning **opencv yolo orangepi** ---📫 How to reach me **c1416372616@gmail.com**

 <div width="50" align="left"> <img src="https://metrics.lecoq.io/KoKoMier?template=classic&config.timezone=Asia%2FShanghai"> </div>